 Leeds City Council

-With Healthy Start, you get free vouchers every week to spend on milk, fresh and frozen fruit and vegetables, and infant formula milk.
+With Healthy Start, you get free vouchers every week to spend on milk, fresh and frozen, tinned (in juice/ water) fruit and vegetables, fresh, dried and tinned pulses, including but not limited to lentils, beans, peas and chickpeas but not those to which fat, salt, sugar or flavouring have been added’ and infant formula milk.
 You can also get free vitamins.

 - Babies under the age of one get two vouchers a week worth a total of £6.20.